sharathjreddy/qcp_training/loading child script/README.md

 In the Managed Package configuration, the value of the **Quote Calculator Plugin** should match the Custom Script name - 'parent-script'

 Search for the Quote Q-00021 and open it in the Quote Line Editor
+Hit the Calculate button
+a.
+If the **Warranty End Date** field for SMARTPHONE6 is blank, it will be populated with a date one year and one day from today
+b.
+The **Has Warranty** field on the Quote will be checked